 Where facilities exist solely for the exploitation of wildlife and harm, abuse and mistreat them simply for profit, I will never agree to that and will happily campaign against them.

-It isn’t always easy to tell the difference sometimes.
-If you have been going to zoos all your life and you have been exposed to certain practices like animal shows, or the relentless greenwashing that is normal behaviour now.
+It isn’t always easy to tell the difference, especially if you have been going to zoos all your life and you have been exposed to certain practices like animal shows, or the relentless greenwashing that is normal behaviour now.
+Greenwashing – the practice of making something appear eco or responsible when it is not, is commonplace and not always easy to see through.

 The good news is that there are resources you can use to help you make your decision.
 The Association of Zoos and Aquariums is a good place to start, but the fact of the matter is you really do have to do your own research.
 The best way to do that is to ask yourself these key questions about the zoo you are about to visit.